cubaCUBCA

 Monthly Vessel Calls

-Approximately 15-25 vessel calls per month depending on fishing seasons
+Approximately 20-40 vessel calls per month based on fishing and seasonal activities

 Average monthly vessel traffic